It’s past dusk, target is at the station, no calls yet. The big doors are down, it’s always chilly in northern California.

 Zoe C, “No sweat, we go when we can go.
 Let’s get you guys settled, seafood tonight, steak tomorrow.”

 Natalie, “Skipped lunch, we almost never have lunch, or sandwiches get delivered.
 My days run from five in the morning until they quit piling on.
-But I’m slowly making contacts and management is complimentary is complimentary of my work, complimentary in their way, like ‘not too shabby newbie’.
+But I’m slowly making contacts and management is complimentary of my work, complimentary in their way, like ‘not too shabby newbie’.
 I’ve not said anything too stupid, so far so good.”

 We go inside, Zoe C gets them situated.
 It’s a clear, balmy Malibu evening.
 I’m popping the cork on a bottle of Charles Heidsieck when three lovelies appear in slinky t-shirts and nothing.